Asabeneh/30-Days-Of-Python/26_Day_Python_web/26_python_web.md

 ### Setting up your project directory

-Follow, the following steps to get started with Flask.
+Follow the following steps to get started with Flask.

 Step 1: install virtualenv using the following command.

 ```sh